Join Our FREE Live Webinar

 Is It Illegal To Wholesale In Atlanta?

 Atlanta does not have any specific statutes, ordinances, or laws of any type that would prohibit you from operating a wholesale real estate business there.
-While the Atlanta real estate market holds a lot of opportunity for wholesaling due to the size of its metro area, that large size also means you will face more competition from other real estate investors.
+When you wholesale real estate Atlanta, the Atlanta real estate market holds a lot of opportunity for wholesaling due to the size of its metro area, that large size also means you will face more competition from other real estate investors.

 Just as you would in any part of Georgia, you will need to market your rights to the contract and not the property itself.
 This will keep you from acting as a brokerage when you are unlicensed.